 QuickShots shooting modes include Dronie, Rocket, Circle, Helix, Boomerang, and Asteroid.
+The aircraft records according to the selected shooting mode and automatically generates a short video.
+The video can be viewed, edited, or shared to social media from playback.

-- Dronie: The aircraft flies backward and ascends with the camera locked on the subject. - Rocket: The aircraft ascends with the camera pointing downward. - Circle: The aircraft circles around the subject. - W Helix: The aircraft ascends and spirals around the subject. - Boomerang: The aircraft flies around the subject in an oval path, ascending as it flies away from its starting point and descending as it flies back.
-The starting point of the aircraft forms one end of the long axis of the oval, while the other end is at the opposite side of the subject from the starting point. - Asteroid: The aircraft flies backward and upward, takes several photos, and then flies back to the starting point.
-The video generated starts with a panorama of the highest position and then shows the view from the aircraft as it descends.
+- Dronie: The aircraft flies backward and ascends with the camera locked on the subject. - Rocket: The aircraft ascends with the camera pointing downward. - Circle: The aircraft circles around the subject. - O Helix: The aircraft ascends and spirals around the subject. - Boomerang: The aircraft flies around the subject in an oval path, ascending as it flies away from its starting point and descending as it flies back.
+The starting point of the aircraft forms one end of the long axis of the oval, while the other end is at the opposite side of the subject from the starting point.

-- ▲ Make sure there is sufficient space when using Boomerang.
+- Asteroid: The aircraft flies backward and upward, takes several photos, and then flies back to the starting point.
+The video generated starts with a panorama of the highest position and then shows the view from the aircraft as it descends. - ▲ Make sure there is sufficient space when using Boomerang.
 Allow a radius of at least 30 m (99 ft) around the aircraft and a space of at least 10 m (33 ft) above the aircraft. - Make sure there is sufficient space when using Asteroid.
-Allow at least 40 m (131 ft) behind and 50 m (164 ft) above the aircraft. - The medium tele camera does not support the Asteroid mode in QuickShots.
+Allow at least 40 m (131 ft) behind and 50 m (164 ft) above the aircraft.